A corporation or labor organization’s payroll deduction system can be used to collect contributions to its own SSF and any affiliated SSF.

 In a payroll deduction plan, an employee authorizes the periodic deduction of SSF contributions from his or her paycheck.
-A written authorization for the deductions must be obtained before making the deductions.(See “No reverse checkoff.”)
+A written authorization for the deductions must be obtained before making the deductions, as described further in the section "No reverse checkoff."

 The SSF is advised to retain a copy of the written authorization for three years from the date of the report disclosing the employee’s last deduction.
 Other evidence of authorization, such as records of the transmittal of funds from employers or collecting agents in the form of spreadsheets, wire transfer records or other written electronic records will satisfy the recordkeeping requirement for payroll deduction authorization.
 The employee may revoke the authorization at any time.

 Electronic signatures may be used by employees to authorize the deduction of contributions from their pay, and the connected organization or the SSF may confirm the employees' request via email subject to the following conditions:

 - An employee must be able to use the electronic signature or a written signature to revoke or modify the amount of the authorization at any time; and

 - A record of the electronic signature, including verification that the signature came from a particular employee, must be maintained in a retrievable form available to the Commission in the event of an audit or investigation.

 When collecting SSF contributions, a connected organization may not use a reverse checkoff plan—that is, a collection system whereby the contributions are automatically deducted from an individual’s paycheck without his or her prior approval.
 Such a system results in an involuntary contribution, even if the individual can subsequently request a refund of the amount deducted.